EyasuTeshome/shifttracker/job-search/job-searching-analyze-your-job-search_v11.md

 ### Why is analyzing your job search important?

 By analyzing your job search you'll be able to identify what you're doing right and what could be improved.
-This is how you'll be able to optimize your search and maximizing your chance of landing your dream job.
+This is how you'll be able to optimize your search and maximize your chance of landing your dream job.

 ### Refresh your memory on how to analyze your job search